FAQs For Horse Coverages

 5. What is the Free Colic Surgery coverage?

 The Full Mortality policy automatically includes Free Colic Surgery coverage, providing the horse does not have a history of colic or digestive issues.
 The coverage limit is 60% of the insured value with a maximum of $3,000 (whichever is less), and there is no deductible.
 Coverage also includes $300 for emergency third party transportation.
-This coverage is used first in the case of a colic surgery, and any medical/surgical coverage you have is used after that.
+This coverage is used first in the event of a colic surgery, and any medical/surgical coverage you have is applied after that.

 top